vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

 You can add volume stores to VCHs by using the `vic-machine configure --volume-store` option.
 You can add volume stores backed by vSphere datastores or by NFSv3 mounts.

 The `vic-machine configure --volume-store` option functions in the same way as the equivalent `vic-machine create --volume-store` option.
-For information about the `vic-machine create --volume-store` option, see [Specify Volume Stores](volume_stores.md) in VCH Deployment Options.
+For information about the `vic-machine create --volume-store` option, see [Specify Volume Stores](volume_stores.md).

 If you are adding volume stores to a VCH that already has one or more volume stores, you must specify each existing volume store in a separate instance of `--volume-store`.

+Before you add an NFS volume store to a VCH, you can test that the NFS share point is configured correctly so that containers can access it by mounting the NFS share point directly in the VCH endpoint VM.
+For information about how to perform this test, see [Install Packages in the Virtual Container Host Endpoint VM](vch_install_packages.md) and [Mount an NFS Share Point in the VCH Endpoint VM](vch_mount_nfsshare.md).

 This example adds a new NFS volume store to a VCH.
 The VCH already has an existing volume store with the label `default`, that is backed by a vSphere datastore.